 For more information or to action these rights, please contact using us on firstname.lastname@example.org

-Retention and destruction of personal information
+Retention and destruction of personal information.

 We will take reasonable steps to ensure the accuracy of the information we hold about you.
 We will not use your personal information unless it is (to the best of our knowledge) accurate and up to date.

-To determine the appropriate retention period for personal data, we consider the amount, nature, and sensitivity of the personal data, the potential risk of harm from unauthorised use or disclosure of your personal data, the purposes for which we process your personal data and whether we can achieve those purposes through other means, and the applicable legal requirements.
+To determine the appropriate retention period for personal data, we consider: the amount, nature, and sensitivity of the personal data; the potential risk of harm from unauthorised use or disclosure of your personal data; the purposes for which we process your personal data and whether we can achieve those purposes through other means; and the applicable legal requirements.

 In some circumstances we may anonymise your personal information so that it can no longer be associated with you, in which case we may use such information without further notice to you.

 When the purposes we collected the data for have ended we will retain and securely destroy your personal information in accordance with applicable laws and regulations.
 Details of retention periods for different aspects of your personal data are available in our retention policy.
 For further details about data retention please contact the data protection officer whose details can be found in this policy.

 If you have concerns that you would like to raise with us, please contact our Data Protection Officer: